 Addiction is a chronic disease with relapse rates that are very similar to other diseases like hypertension, asthma, and diabetes.
 In some cases, the likelihood of a relapse is over 50 percent.
 However, even though addiction is a chronic disease and relapse is common, countless people stop using drugs and achieve long-lasting recovery every year.
 Even as a chronic disease, addiction is treatable and people with serious substance abuse problems can find help.

 We’re here 24/7.
 Pick up the phone.

 In some cases, people can hide the physical and psychological signs of drug addiction for a long time.
 However, addiction tends to seep into every part of a person’s life and eventually revealing signs can be identified.
-The nature of an addiction and the symptoms it presents often depend on the specific drugs that a person is using.
+The nature of addiction and the symptoms it presents often depend on the specific drugs that a person is using.
 However, there are some common earmarks of addiction that can be seen regardless of the substance of choice.
-If you or someone you know is showing the follow signs addiction or a substance use disorder could be a problem:
+If you or someone you know is showing the following signs of addiction or a substance use disorder, it could be a problem: